trantdai/devboxes/README.md

 - Vim
 - Tree
 - Active Docker service
+- Replacement of the user vagrant's default password with password provided in `.passwd`
 - User `cyberauto` creation with password provided in `.passwd`
 - Enablement of SSH password authentication
 - Passwordless `sudo` setup for user `cyberauto`